 Trees are obviously an important part of the landscape or townscape and they’re important for wildlife, too.
 Occasionally, though, it may be necessary to remove a tree, or perhaps to remove branches.

 Some trees are protected by law.
 They may be covered by a Tree Preservation Order, which can refer to just one tree or to all the trees in a wooded area.
 Trees in Conservation Areas are automatically protected.
-Also, the felling of many trees, for example those in rural plantations, is controlled by the Forestry Commission, which issues felling licences; but that procedure doesn’t apply to trees in private gardens.
+Also, the felling of many trees, for example, those in rural plantations, is controlled by the Forestry Commission, which issues felling licenses; but that procedure doesn’t apply to trees in private gardens.